-On the evening of March 24, 2020, the sun started to disappear over the snow-filled hills of Hortonville, WI, and darkness began to set in.
+On the evening of March 24, 2020, the sun started to disappear over the hills of Hortonville, Wisconsin, and darkness began to set in.
 Gretchen Crowe, the only remaining zookeeper at Special Memories Zoo, began to load animals into the barn for the night.
 Her short, unwashed hair was hidden under a snow cap as she locked the camel, bobcats, coatimundi, pigs and other animals into their final resting place.

 Just 50 feet from the entrance of the barn where Gretchen was working, another structure referred to as the “lean-to” housed cows, goats, sheep and other farm animals.
 Gretchen ignores those animals, as she has the previous two months.
 Her set of keys jangles as she locks each enclosure and then locks the barn door, ensuring each animal is double-locked inside the barn.
 Then she walks up to the house she shares with zoo owners Gene and Dona Wheeler, to eat supper.